-Approximately 10,300 people are diagnosed with pancreatic cancer each year in the UK.
+Introduction Approximately 10 300 people are diagnosed with pancreatic cancer each year in the UK.
 The cancer and its treatment inflict a significant physical, functional and emotional burden on patients.
 Research suggests that patients have many ongoing needs for support and care, but that these needs are not met by existing services.
 Family members often step in to fill this gap and provide support and care during and after treatment.
 Research in other cancers shows that this informal caregiving can place a very heavy burden on carers.
-However, there are few studies in the international literature that have focussed on informal carers in pancreatic cancer; none have been conducted in the UK.
+However, there are few studies in the international literature that have focused on informal carers in pancreatic cancer; none have been conducted in the UK.

-Two complementary research methods will be utilised.
-Firstly, a longitudinal quantitative study of 300 carers will investigate, using validated questionnaires, the impact of caregiving (Caregiver Reaction Assessment), the unmet needs of carers (Supportive Care Needs Survey), and their quality-of-life (short form 12 item health survey), will be conducted.
-Secondly, qualitative interviews will be conducted with 30 carers to explore their experiences in more depth.
-Mixed effects regression models will be applied to survey results to determine how impact, needs and quality-of-life vary over time, compare outcomes between carers of patients with operable and inoperable disease and identify social factors which affect outcomes.
+Methods and analysis Two complementary research methods will be utilised.
+First, a longitudinal quantitative study of 300 carers investigating, using validated questionnaires to assess the impact of caregiving (Caregiver Reaction Assessment), the unmet needs of carers (Supportive Care Needs Survey) and the quality-oflife (Short Form 12-item health survey), will be conducted.
+Second, qualitative interviews will be conducted with up to 30 carers to explore their experiences in more depth.
+Mixed-effects regression models will be applied to survey results to determine how impact, needs and guality-oflife vary over time, compare outcomes between carers of patients with operable and inoperable disease and identify social factors which affect outcomes.
 Interview data will undergo reflexive thematic analysis.

-The protocol has been approved by the Health Research Authority of the UK (Ethical approval IRAS ID 309503).
+Ethics and dissemination The protocol has been approved by the Health Research Authority of the UK (Ethical approval IRAS ID 309503).
 Findings will be published in peer-reviewed journals and presented at national and international conferences.